Pinoccio/hardware-backpack-template/documentation/EEPROM Layout.rst

         and write this data and that it will be the same code that accesses the data every time.

-.. admonition:: Open Question:: Multiple data types

-        Would it make sense to have a dozen or so data types, so a library can store different kinds of data without having to add another "subtype" byte?

-        Or would it perhaps make sense to give this descriptor a name as well and use that to identify subtypes?

 Empty
 """""
 This descriptor does not contain any data.
 Instead, it just repeats the